janosh/pymatgen-2-paper/paper/main.typ

 == Interoperability and Comparative Tools

 #pmg complements other materials science tools, notably ASE @larsen_atomic_2017.
 While both offer parsers for DFT and quantum chemistry codes, as well as tools for structure and molecule manipulation, their focus differs.
 ASE emphasizes simulation workflows, integrating quantum-chemical calculators and molecular dynamics.
 In contrast, #pmg centers on materials data analysis,@jain_computational_2016 supporting tasks from oxidation state prediction to thermal conductivity modeling.
 The two are thus complementary and often used together.
+One of #pmg's strengths is its interoperability, as it has the capability to read various molecule and structure file formats and to retrieve molecules and structures from databases.
+Furthermore, it provides interfaces to DFT codes (e.g., VASP, Quantum Espresso) or post-processing tools such as Phonopy.

 // Maybe rephrase to be a bit more succinct in comparing pymatgen and ASE